A sole source justification is appropriate if only one supplier can provide a needed product or service.

 When is it Required?

-Sole source justification documentation and approvals are required when a purchase request is:
+Sole source justification documentation and approvals are required when:

 - Only One Supplier can fulfill the request